Farm-to-Table Culinary Apprenticeship Program

 - Job readiness skills: Timeliness, cleanliness, grooming and appropriate dress, personal finance, time management, being supervised, resume building.

-- Paid work experience: Participants spend more than half their time gaining experience in local commercial kitchens.
-They will be PAID for that time through the Vermont Department of Labor’s workforce development programs.
+- Paid work experience: Participants spend more than half their time gaining experience in local commercial kitchens and will be PAID for their work hours.

 Enrollment is limited to 12 persons.